Is My Student Behind? Actually Behind?

 For the Parent Who Doesn’t Feel Confident in Math

 As a placement specialist working with families, I find most of my consults are not only worried about their student, but worry the student is somehow handicapped because the parent does not feel confident or feels they have fallen short.

 YOU ARE THE BEST MATH TEACHER FOR YOUR STUDENT.
 If this weren’t true, you wouldn’t have read this far into this blog post.

 You are the best person to:

 • Authentically model to them enthusiasm for learning as you gain math confidence along with them.

-• Demonstrate that allowing time for math to marinate, wrestle, and process results in success.
+• Demonstrate that taking time for math to marinate, to wrestle with it, and process it results in success.

 • Give them the opportunity to genuinely teach you when they understand a math concept you do not yet know.

-Not only are can we collaborate with your goal to no longer feel your student is behind, we are here for you in your learning process!
+Not only can we collaborate with your goal to no longer feel your student is behind, but we are also here for you in your learning process!

 We Are Here to Help